Pelosi upbeat on Biden deal but Manchin pans billionaire tax

 “An agreement is within arm’s length,” said Schumer, D-N.Y.
 “We are hopeful that we can come to a framework agreement by the end of today.”

-The proposed new tax would hit the gains of those with more than $1 billion in assets or incomes of more than $100 million a year, and it could begin to shore up the big social services and climate change plan.
+The new proposal would tax the gains of those with more than $1 billion in assets or incomes of more than $100 million over three consecutive years.

-The new billionaires' proposal, coupled with a new 15% corporate minimum tax, would provide alternative revenue sources that Biden needs to win over Sinema, who had rejected the party's earlier idea of reversing Trump-era tax breaks on corporations and the wealthy to raise revenue.

-Biden met late Tuesday evening with Sinema and Manchin at the White House.

 A similar billionaires’ tax would be applied to non-tradeable assets, including real estate, but it would be deferred with the tax not assessed until the asset was sold, though interest would have to be paid.